Authored by the expert who managed and guided the team behind the Turkey Property Pack

 How many days do rentals stay listed in Bursa as of 2026?

-As of early 2026, rentals in Bursa stay listed for an average of 50 to 55 days before finding a tenant.
+As of 2026, a normal Bursa rental usually stays listed for about 25-40 days before finding a tenant.

 Which months have peak tenant demand in Bursa?